CHANGE ORDER CONTROL

 Editing the accepted quote instead of preserving the baseline

 Someone opens the original quote file and modifies it after acceptance.
 The contract baseline is gone.
 No one can reconstruct what was originally agreed versus what was added later.
 Billing sees one number.
 Operations sees another.
 The contract value becomes ambiguous from that point forward.
 The correct action is always a separate change order that supplements — never replaces — the accepted quote.
+This failure is especially common in spreadsheet-based quoting, where revision confusion and missed change-order recovery arise from parallel versions and uncontrolled edits.

 Using email threads instead of structured change documentation